Recommendations & Conclusions

 Defra must deliver a plan to immediately start fining and prosecuting repeat offenders and those who are attempting to smuggle significant amounts of animal products.
 (Recommendation, Paragraph 46) The Port of Dover

-Government response.
 The government rejects the recommendation for a Defra-led plan to fine and prosecute offenders, stating that enforcement powers do not sit with Defra.
-They encourage enforcement authorities to use existing sanctions and will work with relevant agencies to consider options …
+They encourage enforcement authorities to use existing sanctions and will work with relevant agencies to consider options to enhance enforcement at the …

 20